Nishanthan15me104/RAG_Applications/readme.md

 This repository provides a comprehensive collection of RAG implementations, including Multimodal RAG, Fine-tuning for RAG, and RAG_Agents

         rag_SYSYEMS/
-        ├── finetuning/            # Strategies and scripts for RAG model finetuning ├── multimodal_rag/        # Implementations of RAG with multiple data modalities ├── agentic_rag/
+        ├── 1.multimodal_rag/        # Implementations of RAG with multiple data modalities ├── finetuning/              # Strategies and scripts for RAG model finetuning ├── RAG_Agents/              # Code for autonomous RAG agents and workflows